felix-lang/felix/doc/tutorial/objectsandvalues.rst

   var y = *px;      //3: y is a copy of x px <- 5,6,7,8;    //4: x now stores a new array

-This code illustrates how to get the addres of a variable on line 2, to fetch the value at the address in line 3, and to moodify the value at the address, in line 4.
+This code illustrates how to get the address of a variable on line 2, to fetch the value at the address in line 3, and to modify the value at the address, in line 4.

 The prefix symbol `&` is sometimes called the address-of operator, however it is not an operator!
 Rather, it is just a way to specify